wibmo/wibmo-iap-sdk-ios/README.md

 ```

 **Note:**
-WSUrlInfo can point to different url based on your environment. i.e. production or staging or UAT.
+WibmoSDK can point to different url based on your environment. i.e. production or staging.
 	3. Implement WibmoSDK protocols (listed below) as per your requirement.
 ```objc
 - (void)paymentSuccessfulWithTranscation:(NSDictionary *)iTransaction;